scaledown-team/scaledown-team.github.io/docs/index.md

 ## Contact Us
 ScaleDown is currently in active development.
 In case you run into any issues, feel free to raise an [issue on Github](https://github.com/scaledown-team).

-You can also contact us via email at `hello @ csoham . com`
+You can also contact us via email at `scaledown.tinyml@gmail.com`